Want to know how to track team productivity?

 One such productivity app is Time Doctor.

 What’s Time Doctor?

 Time Doctor is the perfect performance management tool to track team productivity.

-Used by major companies like Verizon as well as medium and small businesses like Thrive Market, it’s the perfect employee monitoring software for both in-house and remote employees.
+Used by major companies as well as medium and small businesses, it’s the perfect employee monitoring software for both in-house and remote employees.